ajschumacher/ajschumacher.github.io/20150520-practical_mergic/index.md

 -----

-when names are not the same
+when names aren't the same

 -----